 - Having at least one credit card with a zero balance.

-- Getting added as a AU to a credit card that is older than your own oldest credit card
+- Getting added as an AU to a credit card that is older than your own oldest credit card (for mortgage loans only).

 Scorecards Regarding Credit Repair